TusharC19/ChatAnalyser/README.md

 ## 🧠 2.
 AI Conversation Intelligence

-The application identifies useful information hidden inside conversations using Google Gemini.
+The application identifies useful information hidden inside conversations using the Google Gemini API.

 The AI extracts: